-A local IAF composes several affine layers of the form just described.
+A nMA model composes several affine layers of the form just described.
 Some properties of the distribution for the output sequence $x$ are: \begin{enumerate}[noitemsep, topsep=0pt] \item No long-range dependence: $x_i$ and $x_j$ are independent if $|i-j| > m \ell$, where $m$ is the number of affine layers. \item Stationary local dependence: the distributions of $x_{i{:}j}$ and $x_{i+a{:}j+a}$ are the same for most choices of $a$.
-(There are some differences for subsequences near to the start of $x$ due to zero-padding.) \end{enumerate}
+(Subsequences near to the start of $x$ can differ due to zero-padding.) \end{enumerate}

-We can relax stationary local dependence by injecting \emph{side information} to the CNN i.e~giving extra inputs to the first CNN layer.
-These can include \emph{local information} -- i.e.~inputting feature vectors $s_i$ specific to $i$ -- and \emph{global information} -- i.e.~inputting the same parameter values $\theta$ for every $i$.
-See Section \ref{sec:side-info} for details of the side information we use in practice.